Exergist/Adafruit-MacroPad-RP2040/README.md

 <img width="574" height="431" alt="image" src="https://github.com/user-attachments/assets/769a5053-d559-46b8-8a90-bd025da6390b" />

 ## What Is This?
-This project includes QMK files for various keymaps for the [Adafruit MacroPad RP2040](https://learn.adafruit.com/adafruit-macropad-rp2040), which includes 12 RGB LED key switches, a rotary encoder, and an OLED screen.
+This project includes QMK files for various keymaps for the [Adafruit MacroPad RP2040](https://learn.adafruit.com/adafruit-macropad-rp2040), which includes 12 RGB LED key switches, a pressable rotary encoder, an OLED screen, and audio output capability.

 Jump to the latest release here (LINK!!!).